Masters Program Details

 24-30 months | Credit Hours: 33

-The Masters in Art in Teaching degree is housed in the College of Education, Department of Leadership and Instruction.
-Upon completion of this program, the candidate will meet the requirements to teach grades 6 - 12 in the state of Georgia.
-Candidates will also, meet the requirements for a master's degree.
-The areas in which this degree is available:
+The Masters in Art in Teaching degree is housed in the College of Education Department of Leadership and Instruction.
+Upon completion of this program, the candidate will earn a master's degree that leads to teaching certification in grades 6 - 12 in the state of Georgia.
+The certification areas for which this degree is available include:

 - Broad Field Science

 - Political Science